|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Description of Procedure TOP

 A nephrostomy is usually done in an outpatient setting.
 You will not need to stay in the hospital overnight.
-Ultrasound or x-ray images will be used to locate your kidney and guide the doctor.
-A needle will be inserted through your skin and into your kidney.
+Ultrasound or x-ray images will be used to locate the kidney and guide the doctor.
+A needle will be inserted through the skin and into the kidney.
 A contrast material will be injected through the needle to better view the kidney on the x-ray.
-The catheter will then be placed into your kidney.
+The catheter will then be placed into the kidney.
 The catheter will come out of your skin and be attached to a collection bag.
 A dressing will be placed at the insertion site.
-Urine will drain from your kidney into the collection bag.
+Urine will drain from the kidney into the collection bag.

 Immediately After Procedure TOP